rhobernardi/ZapitZupit/README.md

 # ZapitZupit
-A bot that receive phone numbers via text or photos and generate WhatsApp links without add a stranger contact.
+A telegram bot that receive phone numbers via text or images and generate WhatsApp links to send messages without add a stranger contact to your phone.

 ## Compile
 ```